Wildfire torching New Mexico pine forests keeps growing

 “It’s awful.
 It scares you,” Crespin said as she was driven away from her hometown.
 “You don’t know when it’s going to get to the houses.”

-Even though no evacuations were ordered for the city of 13,000 people, the blaze that has charred 228 square miles (590 square kilometers) of mountainsides and meadows has prompted some residents to flee.
-It has destroyed at least 172 homes scattered through the Sangre de Cristo Mountains and led to the evacuation of the state’s psychiatric hospital.
+The blaze has charred 228 square miles (590 square kilometers) of mountainsides and meadows, destroying at least 172 homes in its path and forcing the evacuation of the state’s psychiatric hospital in Las Vegas.
+Schools in the community also canceled classes at least through Wednesday.

-Crews are battling on several fronts to prevent the fire from pushing into more populated areas as its feeds on tinder-dry forests.
+Wildfires have become a year-round threat in the drought-stricken West and they are moving faster and burning hotter than ever due to climate change, scientists and fire experts say.
+Fire officials also have said that many forested areas have become overgrown and unhealthy and that the buildup of vegetation can worsen wildfire conditions.

 Nationally, the National Interagency Fire Center reported Tuesday that a dozen uncontained large fires have burned about 400 square miles (1,000 square kilometers) in five states, including New Mexico.
 Nearly 3,500 wildland firefighters and support personnel are assigned to fires burning across the country.

-In northern New Mexico, numerous small villages remained under evacuation orders, including the town of Mora, which could face increased danger with an anticipated shift in winds that may send the fire toward it.
+In northern New Mexico, numerous small villages remained under evacuation orders, including the town of Mora, which could face increased danger with an anticipated shift in winds.

-Residents in some outlying neighborhoods of Las Vegas were ready to leave their homes in the community that is the economic hub for the farming and ranching families who have lived for generations in New Mexico's northeastern corner.
-No evacuations had been ordered within the city as of Tuesday morning.
+Northeast of Las Vegas, on the other side of an interstate, is the Zamora Ranch — a set of corrals, stables and open areas that have served the community as a venue for everything from rodeos to car shows.
+Now, it’s a place for livestock refugees, including 160 cattle, 50 horses, 70 sheep, 10 goats and a couple of pigs.

-The county jail, the state’s psychiatric hospital and more than 200 students from the United World College have evacuated and businesses that remained open were having a hard time finding workers as more people were forced from their homes on the outskirts.
+“There’s a lot of displaced livestock,” said owner Kenny Zamora, who opened his gates to help the community.

 The fire merged last week with another blaze that was sparked in early April when a prescribed fire set by land managers to reduce fire danger by burning small trees and brush that can fuel fires escaped containment.
 The cause of the other fire remains under investigation.

-Another New Mexico wildfire burning in the mountains near Los Alamos National Laboratory prompted evacuations over the weekend and other communities were told to get ready to evacuate if conditions worsen.
-That blaze has reached the burn scars of wildfires that blackened the region a decade ago when New Mexico had one of its worst and most destructive seasons.
+Another New Mexico wildfire burning in the mountains near Los Alamos National Laboratory prompted evacuations over the weekend and other communities were told to get ready to leave if conditions worsen.

-Associated Press writer Paul Davenport in Phoenix contributed to this report.
+Associated Press writers Paul Davenport in Phoenix contributed to this report.
 Montoya Bryan reported from Albuquerque, New Mexico.

 Cedar Attanasio contributed reporting from Santa Fe.
 Attanasio is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on under-covered issues.
 Follow Attanasio on Twitter.